Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime

-Quite recently, cell-free massive MIMO (CFmMIMO) has been considered as a promising technology for providing sufficiently good service to almost every user in the network \cite{ngo2015cell}.
-The basic idea behind CFmMIMO is to distribute the antennas in the service area by deploying many small access points (APs), instead of collecting the antennas at a BS in COmMIMO.
-The authors of \cite{ngo2017cell} compared between CFmMIMO and small cells, where they showed that CFmMIMO can provide better throughput performance compared to small cells.
-In \cite{buzzi2017cell}, a user-centric (UC) approach for CFmMIMO is presented where the user is only served by a subset of the APs, that are close to the user.
+Cell-free massive MIMO (CFmMIMO) is a promising technology that provides sufficiently good service to almost every user in the network \cite{ngo2015cell}.
+The basic idea of CFmMIMO is to distribute the antennas in the service area by deploying many small access points (APs), instead of collecting the antennas at a BS in COmMIMO.
+The authors of \cite{ngo2017cell} compared CFmMIMO and small cells, and showed that CFmMIMO provides better throughput performance.
+In \cite{buzzi2017cell}, a user-centric (UC) approach for CFmMIMO was presented where the user should be served by only a subset of the APs based on APs' distances to the user.
+The channel hardening of CFmMIMO system has been investigated in \cite{polegre2020new, polegre2020channel}.
+More details about the analysis and design of CFmMIMO can be found in \cite{polegre2021analysis}.
+The work in \cite{masoumi2021coexistence} studied the coexistence of device-to-device (D2D) communication and CFmMIMO in the uplink.
 The authors of \cite{ngo2017total} considered the energy efficiency of CFmMIMO, where they presented user-AP association and power control algorithms so as to enhance the energy efficiency of the CFmMIMO network.
-The authors in \cite{d2019cell, 8952782} investigated how the CFmMIMO can be employed for supporting UAVs communications.
-The obtained results in \cite{d2019cell, 8952782} declared that CFmMIMO can provide better performance than a COmMIMO for UAVs communications.
+The authors in \cite{d2019cell, 8952782} investigated the employment of CFmMIMO for supporting UAV communications.
+The obtained results in \cite{d2019cell, 8952782} declared that CFmMIMO can provide better performance than COmMIMO.
 However, the authors in \cite{d2019cell, 8952782} did not consider the FBLC regime.
 In \cite{elwekeil2021optimal}, a joint beamforming and power control scheme in the downlink of CFmMIMO is proposed.
-It is noteworthy that most of the works on CFmMIMO assume broadband applications where reliability and low latency are not the target; thus they did not consider the FBLC regime (e.g.,\cite{ngo2015cell, ngo2017cell, buzzi2017cell, ngo2017total, d2019cell, 8952782, elwekeil2021optimal}).
+Most of the works on CFmMIMO assume broadband applications where reliability and low latency are not the targets; thus they did not consider the FBLC regime (e.g.,\cite{ngo2015cell, ngo2017cell, buzzi2017cell, polegre2020new, polegre2020channel, polegre2021analysis, masoumi2021coexistence, ngo2017total, d2019cell, 8952782, elwekeil2021optimal}).